Chia Seeds Market: From Smoothies to Skincare and Beyond

 Key Takeaways

 The market for chia seeds is not just some passing trend anymore.
-It's worth an estimated USD 1.7 billion in 2025 and is continuing to rise rapidly towards 2030.
 Organic and value-added chia continue to nibble away at traditional share, and India, mysteriously, leads world exports now, overtaking traditional players such as Mexico and Paraguay.
 Yes, supply chains continue to be problematic.
 Certifications, tariffs, and logistics can still get you.
 But the plus side?
 Immense.
 There's room in unexplored areas, local processing, and new product concepts.
 For B2B players, the smart move is to spread their bets.
 Diversify, stay light on your feet, and listen closely to where demand shifts.
 The wave’s still building—ride it before it breaks.

 Request a Bulk Order Quote